mendix/docs/content/refguide/data-grid.md

 1. [Search bar](search-bar) – allows end-users to search for objects in the data grid
 2. [Search bar](search-bar) – allows end-users to search for objects in the data grid
-3. [Sort bar](sort-bar) – allows you to sort items in the data grid
+3. [Sort bar](sort-bar) – allows end-users to sort items in the data grid
-4. [Columns](columns) – allows you to set properties for a data grid column
+4. [Grid Columns](columns) – allows end-users to set properties for a data grid column
 	![](attachments/data-widgets/data-grid-components.png)

 ## 3 Properties